-As stated by the World Health Organization on his book [WHO Global Disability Action Plan 2014-2021], approximately 15% of the whole population of the globe has some kind of disability.
+As stated by the World Health Organization (WHO) on its book [WHO Global Disability Action Plan 2014-2021], approximately 15% of the whole population of the globe has some kind of disability.
 This number really speaks volumes, since it reveals that in a population of 7.6 billion people, around one out of seven (1 billion people) is a disabled person.
-The Organization also affirms that 80% of people with disabilities lived in sub-developed countries in 2013, which suggests that the disability condition is pretty much related to the economic situation of the country of residence.
+WHO also affirms that 80% of people with disabilities lived in sub-developed countries in 2013, which suggests that the disability condition is pretty much related to the economic situation of the country of residence.

 Therefore, this project aims at developing a low-cost, universal remote control system based on an embedded platform, the Next Thing Co.'s single board computer (SBC) called C.H.I.P., which was configured as a centralized hub at home environment in order to control some electronic devices.
 Since C.H.I.P. runs a Debian OS (Linux-based), the system is able to offline recognize speech in real time through the PocketSphinx package.
+As an alternative, PocketSphinx could be replaced by Google's android.speech API on Android-based OS, which would process speech signals and send just the recognized text to the hub via Bluetooth.
+The connection between the smartphone and the SBC would be handled by android.bluetooth and BlueZ APIs, respectively.
 An overall schematic of the system is shown below as a “flowchart”.